Philip Percival: Theodore Roosevelt safari

-After the Roosevelt safari, Percival decided to become a full-time white hunter and one of his first solo clients was Baron Rothschild, but he also conducted safaris for other royals like the Duke and Duchess of Connaught.
+After the Roosevelt safari, Percival decided to become a full-time white hunter, and one of his first solo clients was Baron Rothschild.
+He also conducted safaris for other royals, like the Duke and Duchess of Connaught.

 Company man

 As he became more ingrained into the hunting life, Percival joined the safari company Newland and Tarlton, along with other hunters like Alan Black.

 When Newland and Tarlton dissolved in 1919, and Safariland was created out of its ashes, he stayed on with that outfit as well.
 During this time, he mentored a new generation of hunters like Sydney Downey and Harry Selby.
 Percival also went on to become the first president of the East African Professional Hunter's Association, a position he served in for 15 years.
 In 1930, before his tenure as EAPHA president, Percival left Safariland to team up with Bror von Blixen-Finecke in the joint venture Tanganyika Guides Ltd., of which he was the Kenya director, with Bror heading up the Tanganyika operation.